databricks/terraform-provider-databricks/docs/resources/cluster.md

 * `custom_tags` - (Optional) Additional tags for cluster resources.
 Databricks will tag all cluster resources (e.g., AWS EC2 instances and EBS volumes) with these tags in addition to `default_tags`.
 * `spark_conf` - (Optional) Map with key-value pairs to fine-tune Spark clusters, where you can provide custom [Spark configuration properties](https://spark.apache.org/docs/latest/configuration.html) in a cluster configuration.
 * `is_pinned` - (Optional) boolean value specifying if the cluster is pinned (not pinned by default).
 You must be a Databricks administrator to use this.
 The pinned clusters' maximum number is [limited to 70](https://docs.databricks.com/clusters/clusters-manage.html#pin-a-cluster), so `apply` may fail if you have more than that.
+* `runtime_engine` - (Optional) Select the Runtime engine used by the cluster.
+Only `PHOTON` is permitted.
+Omitting this value uses the default Catalyst runtime engine.

 The following example demonstrates how to create an autoscaling cluster with [Delta Cache](https://docs.databricks.com/delta/optimizations/delta-cache.html) enabled: